Factbox - Possible successors to Japan PM Kan

 MICHIHIKO KANO

-Agriculture Minister Kano, 69, has been sceptical of the merits of Japan joining the U.S.-led free trade pact called Trans-pacific Partnership or TPP.
+Agriculture Minister Kano, 69, has been sceptical of the merits of Japan joining the U.S.-led free trade pact TPP.

-Although lacking in popular appeal, Kano, 69, might win the support of Democratic powerbroker Ichiro Ozawa and would probably make cooperation easier with the main opposition Liberal Democratic Party.
+Although lacking in popular appeal, the 69-year-old Kano might win support of Democratic powerbroker Ichiro Ozawa and would probably make cooperation easier with the main opposition Liberal Democratic Party.